Jointly Modeling Hierarchical and Horizontal Features for Relational Triple Extraction: Introduction

 \section{Introduction}

-Entity extraction and relation extraction are crucial for building a large-scale knowledge graph (KG) with entities of different types as nodes and relations among them as edges.
-The relational facts in KGs are mostly stored in the form of triple $(h, r, t)$, in which $h$ and $t$ are the head and tail entities respectively, and $r$ is the relation between them.
-Typical KGs include Google Knowledge Graph~\citep{singhal2012introducing}, Knowledge Vault~\citep{dong2014Knowledge}, YAGO~\citep{suchanek2007Yago}, DBpedia~\citep{auer2007Dbpedia}, Freebase~\citep{bollacker2008Freebase}, etc.
+Extracting relational facts from natural language texts is a crucial step towards building large-scale knowledge graph (KG) with entities of different types as nodes and relations among them as edges.
+The facts in KGs are stored in the form of relational triples $(s, r, o)$, in which $s$ and $o$ are the subject and object entities respectively, and $r$ is the relation between them.
+Typically, the triple extraction (TE) task has been artificially broken down to a pipeline of entity extraction (EE)~\cite{ratinov2009Design} and relation classification (RC) assuming the entity pairs $(s,o)$ in context $x$ are given~\cite{hoffmann2011Knowledge, gormley2015Improved,lin2016Neural}.
+However, this separate pipelined setting neglects the interactions between the two steps, and inevitably suffers from the error propagation problem~\cite{zheng2017Joint}.
+To ease the above issues, recent works have explored the task in a joint manner~\cite{li2014Incremental}, which aims to learn relational triples end-to-end, instead of learning entities and relations with two independent models.